-- warm socks in wool, fleece, or neoprene
+- Wool, fleece, or neoprene socks

-- Proof of Open water and Dry Suit certification, or Open Water certification and a logbook showing that you have completed a minimum of 10 logged dry suit dives from within the last 2 years.
+- Proof of Open Water and Dry Suit certification, or Open Water certification and a logbook showing that you have completed a minimum of 10 logged dry suit dives from within the last 2 years.
 The logbook needs to be in English so your dive guide can read it.

 - Undersuit, manufactured by Waterproof or Santi, made with Nylon Taslan

 - Drysuit, manufactured by Waterproof or O’Three, made with Neoprene